Farid-Hamdad/Up_Bottom_Gravity/README.md

 ## Citation

-Si vous utilisez ou discutez ce travail :
+If you use or build upon this work, please cite:

-> Farid Hamdad, *Up_Bottom Gravity: Emergent Space, Time and Gravity from Quantum Entanglement*, GitHub (2026).
+Farid Hamdad, *Up_Bottom Gravity: Emergent Space, Time and Gravity from Quantum Entanglement*, GitHub repository (2026).

 ---